db-ok/SofleChocWireless/docs/build_guide_choc_wireless.md

 The ZMK documentation has a guide for building and customizing your firmware, including customizing your keymap, setting your configuration options based on what devices and settings you use for your build, etc.: [ZMK Setup Guide][zmk_setup_guide]

 This board uses the same layout as the Sofle keyboard that is already part of the ZMK repository, so your configurations can be done for the Sofle Choc Wireless keyboard as if it was the standard Sofle keyboard.
-The main differences for setting up your firmware build are whether you want to enable RGB LEDs and/or use the nice!view instead of the OLED display.
+The main differences for setting up your firmware build are whether you want to enable RGB LEDs and/or use the nice!view instead of the OLED display, which is the default supported display for the Sofle in ZMK.

+### nice!view setup ###
  To use the nice!view, you would need to add the nice_view_adapter and nice_view to your build config, so the build.yaml file would look something like this (*assuming you are building for the nice!nano v2 as your microcontroller board*):

 ```